Is out-of-hospital birth safe?

 What kind of care will I be offered postpartum?

-Typically we see a mom and baby on the first day after birth and perform routine screenings including heart screening and Newborn Metabolic Screening.
-We also ensure breastfeeding is going well.
-Midwives success rate for mom’s breastfeeding is 98%!
-We continue with another follow up visit after your milk has come in as well as a two, four and six week visit.
-Should any complications arise we see you more often.
+Typically, we see a mom and baby on the first day after birth and perform routine screenings, including heart screening and Newborn Metabolic Screening.
+We also provide breastfeeding support to ensure nursing is going well.
+Midwives’ success rate for mom’s breastfeeding is 98%!
+We continue with another follow-up visit after your milk has come in as well as a two, four and six-week visit.
+Should any complications arise, we see you more often.